ember-learn/guides-source/guides/release/components/built-in-components.md

 Lastly, Ember also provides custom input events `@enter` and `@escape-press`.
 These events do not exist on native input elements, but you may find them to be useful for handling keyboard interactions.

-Starting with Ember Octane, please consider [writing a modifier](../../upgrading/current-edition/glimmer-components/#toc_writing-your-own-modifiers) to separate concerns: The component manages the state, while the modifier manages interactions with the DOM.
-If you prefer installing an addon, we recommend the `{{on-key}}` modifier from [ember-keyboard](https://github.com/adopted-ember-addons/ember-keyboard).
+The modern, Octane-style way to handle keyboard events is to [write a modifier](../../upgrading/current-edition/glimmer-components/#toc_writing-your-own-modifiers) to separate concerns: The component manages the state, while the modifier manages interactions with the DOM.
 Your action will receive an actual `event` object.

+There are [community-made addons](https://emberobserver.com/?query=keyboard) to help manage keyboard events.
+For example, with [ember-keyboard](https://github.com/adopted-ember-addons/ember-keyboard), you can write,

 ```handlebars
 {{!-- Before --}}